 The Bottom Line

 - Consider talking to a financial advisor about the net asset value of any securities you’re considering trading.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in five minutes.
-If you’re ready to be matched with local advisors who will help you achieve your financial goals, get started now.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - If you’ve only got a little money to invest in the market, you may be better off working with a robo-advisor.
 These investing services will determine your ideal asset allocation and then build you an investment plan.